yuhonas/zsh-ansimotd/README.md

 #### Optional
 * [fd](https://github.com/sharkdp/fd) a modern `find` replacement, it will use this preferentially if it's installed otherwise fallback to `find`
-* [pv](https://www.ivarch.com/programs/pv.shtml) a pipe viewer with which can limit the output speed, to emulate the feel of the slower output.
+* [pv](https://www.ivarch.com/programs/pv.shtml) a pipe viewer which can limit the art rendering speed to [emulate the feel of an old skool BBS](https://github.com/yuhonas/zsh-ansimotd#the-real-bbs-experience)

-Set `ANSI_MOTD_RATE_LIMIT_OUTPUT` to eg `8k` to limit data rate to 8192 bps.

 ### Install using your favourite plugin manager or not